CrashCortez/vitadock-vlc/README.md

 # Setup your OS

-1- Download Raspbian with a desktop from:
+1- Download Raspbian lite or with a desktop from:
 -------
 https://www.raspberrypi.org/downloads/raspbian/